BloomTech-Labs/CS10-restaurant-pos/README.md

 Updates information for an existing food item.
 Only managers and admins can do this.

-Request body should look like this:
+If only updating the price, the request body should look like this:

 ```
 {